kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 **Wait for Populate Volume:**

+When `StatefulSet` create `PVC` with `spec.dataSourceRef` set and refers our `Snapshot` object for each replica, KubeStash will create a restore Job each of them.
 Now, wait for the volume populate process to complete.

 You can watch the `PVCs` status using the following command,

 ```bash
 $ watch kubectl get pvc -n demo